Acupuncture 101

 What should I look for in an acupuncturist?

 Unfortunately there are many acupuncturists who only practice on a part-time basis and treat Chinese medicine like a hobby.
 You should seek out the services of someone who has extensive experience in treating your condition and your practitioner should have a deep commitment to continued education and practice.
-I have been practicing full-time, seeing 25-50 patients weekly since 2001 and am a teacher and seminar leader within the profession of Oriental medicine.
-I have also trained extensively under several internationally renowned acupuncturists.

 What does a treatment plan entail?